kukicvladimir/shootr/README.md

-shootR
+#Space shootR

 shootR is space shooter game written in coffeescript.
-It uses PIXI.js - 2D webGL renderer with canvas fallback
+It uses [PIXI.js](http://www.pixijs.com/) - 2D webGL renderer with canvas fallback

-In order to run the game in chrome, start the chrome using --allow-file-access-from-files parameter
+In order to run the game in chrome, start the chrome using `--allow-file-access-from-files` parameter